- Niederfinow Boat Lift

 Vitte is the largest of the four villages on the small, peaceful traffic-free island of Hiddensee in the Baltic Sea.
 The island provides protected habitat for many bird species and opportunities for visitors to enjoy hiking, biking and horseriding.
 Here, fishing boats once unloaded their catch and the ferries now unload visitors.
 Stroll through the village or perhaps join an optional horse-drawn carriage ride around the island this morning, discovering its many charms.
 Later, your ship cruises towards Stralsund, a lively maritime city with a vibrant waterfront.
 You can join an optional city walk which reveals an old nunnery, the cathedral and market square, or perhaps visit the amazing Ozeanum – part aquarium, part marine biology museum.
 Depart Stralsund early this evening and cruise to Lauterbach on the island of Rügen, mooring for the night.

-After setting sail in the early hours, your ship will use the Niederfinow lift itself mid-morning.
-Enjoy the onboard facilities as you cruise on through the day and evening, arriving in the port serving the capital after dinner.
+After your excursion you will rejoin your ship in Hohensaaten.
+Enjoy the onboard facilities as you cruise on through the afternoon and evening towards Eberswalde, arriving in the port serving the capital after dinner.

 Day 9 Berlin